apache/iceberg-docs/landing-page/content/common/catalog.md

 ## Decoupling Using the REST Catalog

 The REST catalog was introduced in the Iceberg 0.14.0 release and provides greater control over how Iceberg catalogs are implemented.
 Instead of using technology-specific logic contained in the catalog clients, the implementation details of a REST catalog lives on the catalog server.
 If you’re familiar with Hive, this is somewhat similar to the Hive thrift service that allows access to a hive server over a single port.
 The server-side logic can be written in any language and use any custom technology, as long as the API follows the [Iceberg REST Open API specification](https://github.com/apache/iceberg/blob/master/open-api/rest-catalog-open-api.yaml).

+A great benefit of the REST catalog is that it allows you to use a single client to talk to any catalog back-end.
+This increased flexibility makes it easier to make custom catalogs compatible with engines like Athena or Starburst without requiring the inclusion of a Jar into the classpath.